AbiemwenseMaureenOshobugie/Improving-Dataset-Quality/README.md

-# Improving-Dataset-Quality
+# Web Scraping
-Data Cleaning with Python
+Using BeautifulSoup

 The purpose of each code is to scrape news articles from the BBC website in different languages, specifically Igbo, Yoruba, Hausa, and Pidgin. the following steps were accomplshed: